adityaamoghe/Lab-Week-1/index.md

 ### About Me!

 Hi!
 My name is Aditya Moghe and I am a a third year computer engineering student at the University of California San Diego.
 I am from the sunny city of Eastvale, California.
 I'm highly passionate with anything tech related, and I love spending my free time reading, tackling side projects, and competing in coding competitions.
-Here are some of *Google's coding competitions* if you're interested:
+Here are some of *Google's coding competitions* if you are interested:

 [Google's Coding Competitions!](https://codingcompetitions.withgoogle.com/)